 What strikes me most about this feast, though, is the focus on God’s loving, caring preparation.
 Mary is prepared long before the fact to receive the Christ-child – yet she is free to say “no” to her calling at each step.
 God prepares us for our calling through gifts of skill and capacity, yet we are free at each moment to reject that calling.
 What freedom we are given!
 What degree of thoughtful preparation God takes with us!
 What risks our loving God runs with each one of us!

 I am also reminded by this feast that each of us, like Our Lady, is a temple called to receive the Lord.
 While she is uniquely blessed in how that vocation was lived out, we are each of us no less called to “bear” Christ into the world in our own way.
 We are once again recalled to the fact that our minds, our bodies, our wills are to be holy places of worship and encounter, where (as Psalm 29 puts it) all is crying in unison "Glory!"
+We do well to cast our mind on this fact each time we prepare to receive the Holy Mysteries of Christ's Body and Blood in the Divine Liturgy.

 Once more, the Church’s memory recalls us to the eternal Now of God’s presence and our discipleship.
+This feast day, like all others, presents us with a restored image of the human person and a picture of our destiny in Christ.
+Come, let us embrace the life that is truly life!

 No comments: